Everything you need to know...

 If your undergraduate degree is accredited by the British Psychological Society (BPS), you will be eligible for the Graduate Basis for Chartered membership (GBC) of the BPS.
 This means that by completing the MSc Forensic Psychology, you will fulfil Stage 1 of the requirements towards chartered membership of the BPS and full membership of the Division of Forensic Psychology.

 If your undergraduate degree is not accredited by the BPS, you can gain eligibility for the GBC of the BPS through alternative routes.
 Such routes include BPS acceptance of an overseas psychology degree, or undertaking a conversion course such as a BPS accredited MSc in Psychology.

 If English is not your first language or your undergraduate degree was not conducted in English, then you will be required to have an English language proficiency at a minimum of IELTS (or equivalent) band 6.5, with a minimum score of 6.0 in writing.

-Please note that closing date is Friday 24th April 2020, and all applications will be considered on Friday 1st May 2020.
+Please note that closing date is the 25th April 2022, and all applications will be considered on Monday 2nd May 2022.

 When completing your application form, please keep in mind that the selection panel will be considering the following: